 To keep you from missing out, here are five free ways to stream your must-see NCAA matchups this season.

 Depending on your ISP, you may be able to stream a grab bag of games (via your browser or one of the several free apps) without being asked for a verified cable subscription login.
-You could also just prod one of your generous cable-having buddies to share his subscription info so you can get in on the full spread of content.
+You could also just prod one of your generous cable-having buddies to share their subscription info so you can get in on the full spread of content.

 Get on Periscope